Pacific University Traditions

 Sign, Shake & Ring

-New students are welcomed to Pacific when they sign their names to the enrollment book in Old College Hall, shake hands with the university’s president and, one by one, ring the bell in the iconic building.
+New students are welcomed to Pacific when they sign their names in the Book of Enrollment in Old College Hall, shake hands with the President of the University and, one by one, ring the bell in the historic building.

 The Spirit Bench has been a landmark and source of pride at Pacific for more than a century.
 Formerly known as the senior bench, it was donated by the class of 1908, although the original bench was damaged and replaced in 1990.
 Under the cover of darkness, students periodically repaint the bench, embellishing it with messages of encouragement to mark different events, from graduation to a national campaign honoring U.S. veterans.